-This service establishes an MCS Connection through the Control-MCSAP of an MCS provider.
-It is a local matter how a specific MCS Connection end point is identified within the Control-MCSAP.
-This service is confirmed and depends on a response by the MCS user at the Control-MCSAP of the called MCS provider.
+This primitive establishes an MCS connection through the Control-MCSAP of an MCS provider.
+It is a local matter how a specific MCS connection end point is identified within the Control-MCSAP.
+This primitive is confirmed and depends on a response by the MCS user at the Control-MCSAP of the called MCS provider.